What Are The Problems With Hot Plates?

 Hot plates may not have enough cooking capacity to cater to larger gatherings or events where you need to prepare a significant amount of food.
 As mentioned earlier, the limited surface area of the hot plate restricts the number of pots and pans that can be used simultaneously.
 This can significantly slow down the cooking process and result in delays when serving meals for larger groups.
 If you frequently host parties or have a large family, a hot plate may not be the most practical option for your cooking needs.

-See also What Is An Induction Cooktop Vs Glass Cooktop?
+See also What Is The Standard Cooktop Burner Size?

 Slower cooking time